devbridge/Performance/README.md

 **Setting up:**

-Firstly install this package locally to your project:
+First install this package locally to your project:
 ```
 npm install devbridge-perf-tool --save-dev
 ```